ichal6/atipera-assignment/README.md

 ./mvnw package -Dnative
 ```

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using:
+Or, if you don't have GraalVM installed, you can run the native executable build in a container.
+You should have Docker installed and running on your machine:

 ```shell script
 ./mvnw package -Dnative -Dquarkus.native.container-build=true